Prashasti05/Notepad-Lite/README.md

 # Notepad Lite (Qt-based)

 A simple and lightweight Notepad clone built using **C++** and the **Qt Framework**.
-It supports formatted text, file editing, font and color customization, theme switching, and more.
+It supports formatted text, file editing, font and color customization, Dark theme switching, Find and Replace and more.

 ---